What You'll Learn

 Choosing the subject and target audience; selecting an age-appropriate genre; organizing your ideas; summarizing your story.
 You'll submit a writing project idea for evaluation by your instructor.

-Lesson 12: Writing Skills II – Developing Plot
+Lesson 14: Writing Skills II: Developing the Plot

-Lesson 13: Writing Skills III – Saying It With Style
+Lesson 15: Writing Skills III: Saying It with Style

 Practical exercises for developing the theme, setting, plot, and other vital story components; sequencing descriptive action; developing conflict and suspense; keeping the action going.